15 September 2022 | Position

 THE VCI IS CALLING FOR THE FOLLOWING

-The European GMO legislation should be adapted to the current state of development and knowledge in technology and natural science, and it should be open for new developments.
-Future laws should be oriented primarily to the hazard potential of organisms and not to the production method.
+The European GMO legislation should be aligned with current technological and scientific developments and knowledge, and it should be open to new developments.
+Future laws should be based on a scientifically sound risk assessment of products and not on the methods used to produce them.

 The precautionary principle is the correct way of dealing with risks; and, as such, it acts as a guiding principle for European treaties.
 That said, we also need to include information on how to make the most of opportunities when assessing new methods.
 The opportunities afforded by biotechnology need to be better recognised and the latest laboratory innovations need to be incorporated into production and brought onto the market at a much faster rate than they have been in the past, especially when we think of Germany as an industrial location.

 For questions or suggestions, please feel free to contact us.